-9/7 Labor Day Holiday No Class 9/9 The Transition from Medieval to Early Modern Karackacili - English Agrarian Labor Productivity Rates Before the Black Death (Journal of Economic History, March 2004, v.
-64) Cameron and Neal Ch.
-3 pp. 50-76, Ch.
-5 pp. 94-98 9/11 Visit to Norlin Library - 1⁄2 class each in Special Collections and Government Info Today we will meet as a class in Norlin Library to see some of the sources for how Economic Historians put together a picture of the past.
-Please be on time and bring a pencil (no pen) and paper for taking notes.
-Special Collections is located on the third floor of Norlin Library, room N345.
-Please no drinks, pens, or gum.
-Lockers are available for storing valuables outside the special collections room.
-Government Info has reserved room E3030 on the third floor of Norlin Library located on the south side of the floor.
-Backpacks and other materials may be left at one side of the room. tions, Exploration and Trade, Technology, and Culture section of the course our focus shifts to discovering the necessary pre-cursors to industrialization. nic historians still dispute about the weight of importance that should be given to each of these ons.
+Institutions, Exploration and Trade, Technology, and Culture

+In this section of the course our focus shifts to discovering the necessary pre-cursors to industrialization.
+Economic historians still dispute about the weight of importance that should be given to each of these transitions.
 Looking at their arguments will also help illuminate the important question of when European growth diverged from the rest of the world and why?

-0/14 9/14 Visit to Norlin Library - 1⁄2 class each in Special Collections and Government Info Today we will meet as a class in Norlin Library to see some of the sources for how Economic Historians put together a picture of the past.
+9/9 Enlightenment and Industry Jigsaw #3: Read either Mokyr - The Intellectual Origins of Modern Economic Growth (Journal of Economic History 2005, v.
+65) or de Vries - The Industrial Revolution and the Industrious Revolution (Journal of Economic History, 1994.
+V. 54, no. 2) 9/12 & Visit to Norlin Library - 1⁄2 class each in Special Collections and Government 9/14 Info These two class periods we will meet in Norlin Library to see some of the sources for how Economic Historians put together a picture of the past.
 Please be on time and bring a pencil (no pen) and paper for taking notes.
 Special Collections is located on the third floor of Norlin Library, room N345.
 Please no drinks, pens, or gum.
 Lockers are available for storing valuables outside the special collections room.
 Government Info has reserved room E3030 on the third floor of Norlin Library located on the south side of the floor.
 Backpacks and other materials may be left at one side of the room.
-First Exam Essay Due Turn in your exam essays by 11:59 pm this evening on D2L.
-9/16 Enlightenment and Industry Jigsaw #3: Read either Mokyr - The Intellectual Origins of Modern Economic Growth (Journal of Economic History 2005, v.
-65) or de Vries - The Industrial Revolution and the Industrious Revolution (Journal of Economic History, 1994.
-V. 54, no. 2) 9/18 The Age of Discovery Drelichman - The Curse of Montezuma: American Silver and the Dutch Disease (Explorations in Economic History, 2005, v.
+First Exam Essay Due 9/14 Turn in your exam essays by 11:59 pm on D2L.
+9/16 The Age of Discovery Drelichman - The Curse of Montezuma: American Silver and the Dutch Disease (Explorations in Economic History, 2005, v.
 42) and Cameron and Neal Ch.
-5 pp. 98-127 Skim Jones Ch.
-4 from The Economic Miracle 9/21 Overseas Trade Jigsaw #4: Read either Van Zanden and Tielhof - Roots of Growth and Productivity Change in Dutch Shipping Industry 1500-1800 (Explorations in Economic History, 2009, vol. 46) or O'Rourke and Williamson - After Columbus: Explaining Europe's Overseas Trade Boom 1500- 1800 (Journal of Economic History, 2002, Vol. 62 No. 2) 9/23 States, Predictability, and Property Rights Group #2: North and Weingast - Constitutions and Commitment: The Evolution of Institutions Governing Public Choice in Seventeenth Century England (Journal of Economic History, December 1989) All Read Pincus and Robinson - "What Really Happened During the Glorious Revolution?" in Institutions, Property Rights, and Economic Growth: The Legacy of Douglass North.
-New York: Cambridge University Press, 2014.
+5 pp. 104- 119 (98-113) 9/19 Overseas Trade Jigsaw #4: Read either Van Zanden and Tielhof - Roots of Growth and Productivity Change in Dutch Shipping Industry 1500-1800 (Explorations in Economic History, 2009, vol. 46) or O'Rourke and Williamson - After Columbus: Explaining Europe's